civican/legisinfo/44-1/bills/S-6/bill_text.md

   **(2)** Paragraph 26(b) of the Act is replaced by the following:

-    the infected place is located in an area that the Minister has declared to be a primary control zone in respect of that disease or toxic substance and, in the opinion of the inspector or officer, it is no longer necessary for that place to be constituted to be an infected place under either of those sections to prevent the spread of that disease or toxic substance outside of that place.
+    the infected place is located in an area that the Minister has declared to be a primary control zone in respect of that disease or toxic substance **and, in the opinion of the inspector or officer, it is no longer necessary for that place to be constituted to be an infected place under either of those sections to prevent the spread of that disease or toxic substance outside of that place**.

 ### Section 121

   **(1)** The portion of paragraph 64(1)(f) of the French version of the Act before subparagraph (i) is replaced by the following:

-    contrôler ou éliminer des vecteurs, des maladies et des substances toxiques ou en empêcher la propagation et prendre toute mesure — notamment l'isolation, la mise en quarantaine, le traitement ou la destruction — à l'égard de telles substances ainsi que des animaux ou choses qui :
+    contrôler **ou** éliminer **des** vecteurs, **des** maladies et **des** substances toxiques **ou en** empêcher la propagation et prendre toute mesure — notamment l'isolation, la mise en quarantaine, le traitement ou la destruction — à l'égard de telles substances ainsi que des animaux ou choses qui :

   **(2)** Paragraph 64(1)(s) of the Act is replaced by the following:

-    prohibiting or regulating the importation, exportation, preparation, manufacturing, preserving, packaging, labelling, storing, testing, transportation, sale, conditions of sale, advertising for sale, use, release and disposal of veterinary biologics and regulating their purity, potency, efficacy and safety;
+    prohibiting or regulating the importation, exportation, preparation, manufacturing, preserving, packaging, labelling, storing, testing, transportation, sale, conditions of sale, advertising for sale, use, **release** and disposal of veterinary biologics and regulating their purity, potency, efficacy and safety;

   **(3)** Subsection 64(1) of the Act is amended by adding the following after paragraph (s.1):